 Once you've got your self-pay data in hand, contact NSure and go through their signup process.
 As an AngelTrack customer, you may use this direct contact:

-If you plan to use a single NSure account while providing billing services for multiple AngelTrack customers, then let NSure know.
+If you are a billing agency and plan to use a single NSure account while providing billing services for multiple AngelTrack providers, then let NSure know.
 You will then perform an additional configuration step inside AngelTrack, explained below.